Anatoliy Oprya

-Anatoliy Oprya (born 25 November 1977) is a professional Ukrainian football midfielder who plays for FC Balkany Zorya.
+Anatoliy Oprya (born 25 November 1977) is a Ukrainian former professional football midfielder.

 Career

 Anatoliy Oprya started his career in Ukrainian club FC Portovyk Illychivsk; later played in the Russian League with lower-level clubs Sochi and Kristall Smolensk until spotted by Rubin Kazan.
 He joined Kryvbas during the summer 2007 transfer season from FC Kharkiv.

 In the Ukrainian Premier League, Oprya played for Chornomorets Odesa and FC Kharkiv before moving to Kryvbas in July 2007.
 As of 1 January 2008, Anatoliy Oprya played 117 games and scored 6 goals in the Ukrainian Premier League.